evalenti99/Weights-and-Batch-size/README.md

 ## Starting 🚀

 The code is written in Python.
 Download the main file and import it to your computer.
 If using Google Colab, go to your _Execution environment_ and select _GPU_.

 ## Executing the code ⚙️

 The code just needs to be run and all plots and prints will work.
 If using Google Colab, it takes approximately 10 minutes to run all cells.
+We will be using the following modules & packages:
+- PyTorch
+- torchvision
+- timeit
+- matplotlib

 ## Built with 🛠️